All Episodes

 Black people living in the inner city are getting a very poor education.

-So they're the ones that are most hurt by the failure to have school choice, which Democrats do not want, because their number one funder typically is the teachers' union.
+So they're the ones that are most hurt by the failure to have school choice, which Democrats do not want because their number one funder typically is the teachers union.

-So the people that are most hurt by Democrat policies are the very black people that have traditionally gone in there like lemmings and pulled the lever for the Democrat Party.
+So the people that are most hurt by Democrat policies are the very black people that have traditionally gone in there like Lemmings and pulled the lever for the Democrat Party.

 Do you think if we got rid of this welfare system, it would end this?

-Yeah, you can't just cut people off right away, but look, at one time, things like this were handled by nonprofits, by churches, by people donating.
+But look, at one time, things like this were handled by nonprofits, by churches, by people donating.

 During the Great Depression, donations shot up substantially.

-But then when FDR did his New Deal, donations still went up, but not quite as sharply because people felt that they gave it the office.
+But then when FDR did his new deal, donations still went up, but not quite as sharply because people felt that they gave it the office.

 There's no reason to believe that if we didn't have a welfare state by government, Americans would allow other Americans to die and suffer.